stefanherdy/Matlab-LSTM-VAE/README.md

 ```
 # Usage

 This repository contains only some code of my masters thesis.
-The data and some functions of the used library are not available, because the project was a company project and therefore the publication of the data and some methods is prohibited.
+The data and some functions of the used library are not available, because the project was a company project and therefore the publication of the data and some methods is prohibited due to copyright and legal issues.
+Nevertheless, I would like to share a few interesting things with the community.
-The main part of this repository, that is of interest for the community, is the developed LSTM_VAE for outlier detection (VAE_Outl_LSTM.m)
+The main part of this repository, that might be of interest, is the developed LSTM_VAE for outlier detection (VAE_Outl_LSTM.m) and the LSTM time series prediction.

 # License